YeongOh/product-feedback-app/README.md

 ### What I learned

 As I build this project, I have faced more difficulties than I anticipated.
+The following sections discuss each problem by order of incidence.

 #### Making components too early